Fulbright Scholar-in-Residence Program

 Potential Impact, Outcomes, and Benefits to the Host Institution and Community

-• The proposal provides a clear view of the institution’s current and proposed internationalization efforts and details how the Scholar-in-Residence contributes to the institution’s short- and long-term internationalization goals
+• The application provides a clear view of the institution’s current and proposed internationalization efforts and details how the Scholar-in-Residence contributes to the institution’s short- and long-term internationalization goals

-• The proposed Academic Program of the scholar is feasible and the scholar profile meets the program’s needs
+• The proposed academic and teaching program of the scholar is feasible

-• Demonstrates an institution’s capacity with sufficient resources to support a scholar’s program on campus and in the larger community
+• The applicant institution demonstrates capacity and sufficient resources to support the scholar’s activities on campus and in the larger community

 • The institution shows commitment to the Scholar-in-Residence with adequate plans for oversight

-• The proposal demonstrates attention to diversity and inclusion in terms of the S-I-R’s academic activities, interaction with diverse students, faculty, and staff, and engagement with the diverse surrounding community.
-The S-I-R is able to experience the diversity of America and American first-hand.
+• The proposal demonstrates service and attention to diversity, equity, inclusion, and accessibility in terms of the S-I-R’s academic activities, interaction with diverse students, faculty, and staff, and engagement with the diverse surrounding community.
+The S-I-R is able to experience the diversity of America and U.S. institutions of higher education first-hand.

 Previous Fulbright Scholar-in-Residence Awards to Institutions

-• The proposal provides compelling justification for previous or repeat Scholar-in-Residence placements, if applicable
+• Application should provide a compelling justification for previous or repeat Scholar-in-Residence placements, if applicable

 Regarding the Individual Scholar